-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 hrs/wk (3 hrs Lecture) 15 wks

-This course introduces the students to the economic, political, and social dimensions of mass media with an emphasis on electronic media.
-They will be introduced to the basic forms of mass media including newspapers, magazines, radio, television, film, and the Internet.
-The overall goal of the course is to enable students to develop media literacy skills to become active, informed media consumers.
-Prerequisite: ENG 101
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks This course introduces the student to the economic, political, and social dimensions of mass media with an emphasis on electronic media.
+Students will be introduced to a variety of perspectives on contemporary media and will examine the components of media literacy.
+The overall goal of the course is to enable students to develop critical strategies of media analysis to become an active, informed media consumer.
+Prerequisite: ENG 101.